 Now there is quiet a lot to go on in this module.
 Adjustments to diet may need to be made, supplements added in and then once you have a good system going with them, you can start your exercise plan.
 Become accustomed to the stuff you need to be aware of or avoid – you can print the list and stick it on your fridge or screenshot it and save to your phone for reference.

 Remember there is no rush, optimizing our health is a lifetime journey which takes practice every day.
+Consistency really is the key to success!
 Don’t forget to check out the files section in our Facebook group and try keep an eye on the posts, for your own benefit.
 Reach out to me if you have any questions. 😉